 - Healthy worker effect: People who experience negative health effects are likely to leave a job relatively quickly.
 This can cause studies and statistics to make jobs appear safer than they actually are.

-- Low income workers may fear that reporting health conditions will result in losing their jobs.
+- Low-income workers may fear that reporting health conditions will result in losing their jobs.

 5 Most Common Types of Occupational Asthma

 You’ve heard of baking chocolate, baker’s yeast, and a baker’s dozen, but what about baker’s asthma?
-As it turns out, making a living working with doughy breads and delicate pastries can be tough on the lungs.
+As it turns out, making a living working with doughy bread and delicate pastries can be tough on the lungs.